 Although most transmitters offer adequate grip and comfort, there are a few tricks that you can do to make them even better.
 Improving grip can make a difference in how well you drive your vehicle, which is a definite benefit if you like to compete.
-Here are a few tricks that you can exploit and they can be that edge you gain over your competition.
+Here are a few tricks for RC Transmitter Control that you can exploit and they can be that edge you gain over your competition.

 Tennis Racket Grip Tape

 Wrapping the grip of the transmitter with tennis racket grip tape will help wick away any moisture that is created from your hand, therefore reducing the ‘slip’ factor.
 The result is that the transmitter becomes easier to hold without the worry of dropping it.
 You won’t need to hold on as tight and this in turn will reduce hand fatigue.
 Additionally, the tape will not alter the size of the transmitter grip since it is thin.
 This is a plus if you like the size of the stock transmitter and how it feels in your hand.
 You also have a choice of colors with the grip tape and will make your radio easier to identify.

 Steering wheel change

 If the steering wheel is worn or you want to try something different, aftermarket steering wheels are available from the likes of Duratrax, Hot Racing and Dynamite.
 Not all foam is the same and you can end up finding one that feels better to you.